mozilla/mig/doc/cheatsheet.rst

 	-content "^((#.+)|(\s+)?|(ssh-rsa AAAAB3NznoMzq\+2r2Vx2bhFWMU3Uuid 1061157)|(ssh-rsa AAYWH\+0XAASw== ffxbld_rsa))$" \
 	-macroal -mismatch content

-Find is a user is currently running any process (or is connected)
+Find if a user is currently running any process (or is connected)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you know the UID of a user, you can check if he has any process running.